Ferdi265/pyvtlock/README.md

 It is mostly implemented in python instead of C and uses [python-pam](https://pypi.org/project/python-pam/) to check the user's password.

+Disclaimer: This project came into existance since vlock-original stopped working on my ArchLinux system with the 2019 update of pambase.
+It is therefore quite hastily developed, and a little hacky: YMMV.

 # Features

 - It switches to a different VT to display the lock screen in order to also work